Written by Ada’s Medical Knowledge Team

 What is a benign mole?

 Most moles are benign or harmless.
 Moles are types of skin growths or lesions, commonly referred to as a nevus (plural: nevi).
 Nevus is a generalised medical term for a visible, circumscribed, chronic lesion which sits on the skin or mucosa.
-These growths can take the form of freckles, moles, skin tags and seborrheic keratoses.
+They can take many different forms, including freckles, moles, skin tags and seborrheic keratoses.

 Typically, moles are pink, brown or tan in color with a distinct border.
 Moles usually develop within the thick layer of living tissue below the epidermis (outer layer of skin), which contains blood capillaries, nerve endings, sweat glands, hair follicles, and other structures.
-Moles occur when cells in the skin grow in a cluster, forming a lesion, instead of being spread throughout the skin.
+Moles occur when cells in the skin grow in a cluster, forming a lesion, instead of spreading out across the skin.